 Here's the gap in every other MVP development company on this results page: they hand you the keys and leave.
 But an MVP only works if real users hit it - validation needs traffic.
 Founders discover this the week after launch, when the product is live and the signup chart is flat.

-- Startup SEO — the compounding channel, started day one because it takes months to pay out.
+- The compounding channel, started day one because it takes months to pay out.
 Your product pages, comparison pages, and category terms working while you sleep.

-- Programmatic SEO — for products with a natural long tail (integrations, templates, locations, use cases), we generate hundreds of indexable pages engineered like software, because for us they are.
+- For products with a natural long tail (integrations, templates, locations, use cases), we generate hundreds of indexable pages engineered like software, because for us they are.

-- Paid acquisition — the fast loop.
+- The fast loop.
 Small, disciplined ad tests that buy you validation data in days and tell you what your CAC really is before you pitch it to investors.

 One team, one Slack channel, one accountable partner for the product and its pipeline.
 If you only need the build, that's fine - but the founders who win plan distribution before launch day, not after.